sgc-code/SNIPs/SNIPS/snip-8.md

 - `address` is  `sender_address` for Daeclare and Invoke or `contract_address` for DeployAccount
 - `chain_id` is a constant value that specifies the network to which this transaction is sent.
 See[ Chain-Id](https://docs.starknet.io/documentation/architecture_and_concepts/Blocks/transactions/#chain-id).
 - `h(tip, resource_bounds_for_fee) = h(tip, (resource||max_amount||max_price_per_unit),(resource||max_amount||max_price_per_unit)...)`, where the resource order is `L1_gas`, `L2_gas`, and the resource name is at most 7 characters.
+- `reserve_field` is a felt field that's currently set to 0.
+It could potentially be utilized in the future to introduce features that haven't been defined yet, like an access list.
 - `h` is the [Poseidon hash](https://docs.starknet.io/documentation/architecture_and_concepts/Hashing/hash-functions/#pedersen_hash)

 **Transaction Hash Calculation:**